ibm-cloud-security/appid-serversdk-nodejs/README.md

 * [License](#license)

 ### Summary
-The Bluemix AppID Service allows developers .....

 This SDK provides Passport.js strategies for protecting two types of resources - APIs and Web applications.
 The major difference between these two resource types is the way client is challenged.

 If you use the API protection strategy the unauthenticated client will get HTTP 401 response with list of scopes to obtain authorization for as described below.

 If you use the Web application protection strategy the unauthenticated client will get HTTP 302 redirect to the login page hosted by AppID service (or, depending on configuration, directly to identity provider login page).
+WebAppStrategy, as name suggests, best fit for building web applications.

 Read the [official documentation](TODO: ADD LINK) for information about getting started with Bluemix AppID Service.